Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Performance Insights

-- The Wildcats' +287 scoring differential (outscoring opponents by 9.6 points per game) is a result of scoring 74.4 points per game (39th in college basketball) while allowing 64.8 per contest (191st in college basketball).
+- The Wildcats have a +287 scoring differential, topping opponents by 9.6 points per game.
+They're putting up 74.4 points per game to rank 39th in college basketball and are allowing 64.8 per contest to rank 191st in college basketball.

-- Arizona's offense has been less effective in Pac-12 contests this year, posting 70.2 points per contest, compared to its season average of 74.4 PPG.
+- Offensively, Arizona is tallying 70.2 points per game this year in conference tilts.
+As a comparison, its overall average (74.4 points per game) is 4.2 PPG higher.

-- The Wildcats are posting 76.7 points per game this year at home, which is 4.5 more points than they're averaging on the road (72.2).
+- Offensively, the Wildcats have played better when playing at home this season, averaging 76.7 points per game, compared to 72.2 per game when playing on the road.

-- The Wildcats have been scoring 68.2 points per contest in their last 10 appearances, an average that's slightly lower than the 74.4 they've scored over the course of the 2022-23 season.
+- The Wildcats have been scoring 68.2 points per game in their last 10 times on the court, an average that's a little lower than the 74.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.